jmuehlig/perf-cpp/docs/recording-parallel.md

 std::cout << result.to_json() << std::endl;
 ```

-## 2nd Option: Record counters for all child threads simultaneously
+## 2nd Option: Record Counters for all Child Threads Simultaneously
 The `perf::Config` class allows you to inherit the measurement to all child threads.

 ### 1) Define inheritance and the counters you want to record